erikdcodes/Vue3-Drupal-Ecom/README.md

 # Audiophile Ecommerce - VUE + Drupal

 Audiophile is an ecommerce demo built using Vue 3 and Drupal RESTful API.
-Developed and deployed a high fidelity ecommerce website originally desigend by [Frontend Mentor](https://www.frontendmentor.io/) from a Figma Mockup.
+Developed and deployed an ecommerce website originally desigend by [Frontend Mentor](https://www.frontendmentor.io/) from a Figma Mockup.

 Live website: https://audiophile-vue3.netlify.app/